lmrodriguezr/lmrodriguezr.github.io/_posts/2018-07-27-defense-prokaryotes.md

 The term prokaryote readily conveys an idea to many people: lack of nucleus and mitochondria (or at least lack of nucleus).
-This is lost when talking about "*Bacteria* and *Archaea*", and while it's preserved on "cellular organisms organisms except *Eukarya*", this phrase is simply a wordier version of prokaryotes, nothing more.
+This is lost when talking about "*Bacteria* and *Archaea*", and while it's preserved on "cellular organisms except *Eukarya*", this phrase is simply a wordier version of prokaryotes, nothing more.
 Again, from Norman Pace[^3]: